Ukraine: Biden urges Xi not to back Russian aggression | DW | 18.03.2022

 "The president underscored his support for a diplomatic solution to the crisis," the White House said.
 "The two leaders also agreed on the importance of maintaining open lines of communication, to manage the competition between our two countries."

-The almost two-hour call between Biden and Xi comes at a time of deepening acrimony between the two world powers.
+The almost two-hour call between Biden and Xi comes at a time of deepening acrimony between the US and Russia.

 White House spokeswoman Jen Psaki said the conversation had not been about "carrots" or incentives to persuade Xi from assisting Russia in its war with Ukraine.